What it Means for You

 Staging is a way to understand how much the cancer has grown and how far it has spread.
 The process also helps doctors determine how to best treat MCC, and the risk of it coming back.

 Cancer staging can be complex and confusing.
-If you have been diagnosed with MCC, ask your doctor to explain your stage clearly, in a way that you can understand.
+If you have been diagnosed with Merkel cell skin cancer, ask your doctor to explain your stage clearly, in a way that you can understand.

 How is MCC diagnosed?